Problem

 Lessons Learned

-Building a hardware-software ecosystem is exponentially harder than building pure software.
-A bug in software can be patched in an hour; a flaw in hardware tooling can cost millions and delay a launch by six months.
-We learned to simulate and test IoT architectures extensively in the cloud before committing to final hardware runs.
+Building a hardware-software platform is exponentially harder than pure software — a bug in software is patched in an hour, but a flaw in hardware tooling can cost millions and delay a launch by months.
+Discovery also reshaped the entire business: the highest-leverage decision wasn't technical but the pivot away from a crowded market toward verticals where the product could actually win.

 Outcome